Personal Data Protection

-Scope of the Regulation No. 45/2001
+Scope of the Regulation No. 2018/1725

 Processing of personal data

-Personal data” is any information relating to identifiable or identified person (a data subject).
-An identifiable person is someone who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his or her physical, physiological, mental, economic, cultural or social identity. (art.
-2(a), Reg.
-45/2001)
+‘Personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;